dustinpfister/blog_posts/_posts/threejs-object3d-get-world-position.md

 ### Version numbers matter in threejs

-When I first wrote this post I was using revision 127 of threejs which was a late version of threejs as of April of 2021, and the last time I came around to do some editing I was using r140.
-At One point I have found that a basic example that I have made for this post did in fact break with r135.
+When I first wrote this post I was using revision 127 of threejs which was a late version of threejs as of April of 2021, and the last time I came around to do some editing I was using [r146 and thus the demos where updated to the style](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md) that I set for that revision.
+At one point I have found that a basic example that I have made for this post did in fact break with r135.
 In older versions of threejs I did not have to give a target vector as the first and only argument, but now the method will not work if I do note give one.
 Code breaking changes are introduced to threejs all the time, this is just one of may examples of this sort of thing.
 So if the code examples are not working as expected always check the version number that you are using.

 ## 1 - Some Basic examples of the Object3d.getWorldPosition method